JacekWarzecha/Converter-/README.md

 ### In this converter you can quickly calculate how much PLN you will spend on foreign stocks.

-### Also you can calculate polish zloty to another currency.
+### Also you can convert polish zloty to another currencies.

 ### Link for this page --> [click](https://jacekwarzecha.github.io/Converter-/)